-Queens Vacuum Extraction Delivery Injury Lawyer
+Queens Vacuum Extraction Delivery Injury

-A vacuum extractor is a medical device that is sometimes used to help deliver a baby in cases where the mother is unable to push the baby through the birth canal.
+A vacuum extractor is a delivery instrument that is sometimes used to help deliver a baby in cases where the mother is unable to push the baby through the birth canal.
 A vacuum extractor is made of a cup and a vacuum pump.
 The cup is attached to the baby’s head to help guide the baby through the birth canal.
-While a vacuum extractor can be essential to ensuring a safe delivery, if the vacuum extractor is not placed on the baby’s head properly, then the baby could suffer a serious birth injury.
+While a vacuum extractor can be essential to ensuring a safe delivery, if the vacuum extractor is not placed on the baby’s head properly, then the baby could suffer a serious injury.
 Examples of the types of injuries that are associated with the improper use of a vacuum extractor include a brain injury, contusions, respiratory problems, injury to the shoulders or limbs, cerebral palsy, blindness, a spinal cord injury, developmental delays, or another other serious injuries.
-Furthermore, the mother could also suffer a serious personal injury from the negligent use of a vacuum extraction instrument.
-If you or your baby was seriously injured as a result of the negligent use of a vacuum extractor, it is important that you immediately contact an experienced Queens Vacuum Extraction Delivery Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.When is Vacuum Extraction Used?
+Furthermore, the mother could also suffer a serious injury from the negligent use of a vacuum extraction instrument.
+If you or your baby was seriously injured as a result of the negligent use of a vacuum extractor, it is important that you immediately contact an experienced Queens vacuum extraction delivery injury lawyer who will help you pursue compensation for your injuries and your child’s injuries through a personal injury lawsuit.When is vacuum extraction used?

 Vacuum extraction is sometimes recommended when the mother is in the second stage of labor, is pushing, but the baby is not progressing through the birth canal.
 A doctor may also opt for vacuum extraction if it is necessary to immediately deliver the baby.
 For example, if a shoulder dystocia complication occurs, meaning that the baby’s shoulders are too large to pass through the birth canal, an immediate delivery may be necessary using a vacuum extraction.
-In addition, if the mother has a health concern such as heart condition that would indicate that she should limit the amount of pushing or the mother is too exhausted to continue pushing, the doctor may opt for a vacuum extraction.When is a Vacuum Extraction not Advisable?
+In addition, if the mother has a health concern such as heart condition that would indicate that she should limit the amount of pushing or the mother is too exhausted to continue pushing, the doctor may opt for a vacuum extraction.When is a vacuum extraction not advisable?

 Accepted medical practice advises against a vacuum extraction if the mother is less than 34 weeks pregnant, the baby has had fetal scalp sampling (blood taken from the baby’s scalp), the baby has a bone disorder such as osteogenesis imperfecta or a bleeding disorder such as hemophilia, the baby is in a breech position, or the baby might not be able to fit through the mother’s pelvis.
 If a vacuum extraction is not advisable or if it fails, then the doctor would perform a caesarean delivery.

 It is up to the medical staff to monitor both the mother and baby and make a decision regarding vacuum extraction based on the circumstances.
-Should the medical staff make a negligent decision to perform a vacuum extraction, or should the medical staff perform the vacuum extraction in a negligent manner, then it would be liable for any harm to the mother or to the baby.What Risks are Involved With a Vacuum Extraction?
+Should the medical staff make a negligent decision to perform a vacuum extraction, or should the medical staff perform the vacuum extraction in a negligent manner, then it would be liable for any harm to the mother or to the baby.What risks are involved with a vacuum extraction?